 STUDENT IMMUNIZATION REQUIREMENTS

-State law requires that any student enrolling in a Michigan school for the first time must show proof of immunization against the following diseases or a statement signed by a parent or guardian to the effect that there is a religious or other objection to the immunization:
+State law requires that any student enrolling in a Michigan school for the first time must show proof of immunization against the following diseases or present a waiver that was obtained through the Washtenaw County Health Department with a seal and signature.

 ♦ DPT (diphtheria, tetanus & pertussis) — must have 4 doses with a booster every 10 years from the last vaccine;